melvinJoseph96/ChatBot-Application/src/files/UserGuide.md

 ## A user can navigate the website and keep text to speech on

-Click on the speech icon found at ther left-bottom of the chatbot.
-If you hoover over the icon, you can see a text saying "Turn chat bot speech off" that's means the speech is on.
-Then scroll down the page and click on one of the two "find out more" buttons, it will navigated you to one of the website's subpages.
-When the subpage will load the chatbot, the speech will be still on.
+Click on the speech icon found at the left-bottom of the chatbot.
+If you hover over the icon, you can see a text saying "Turn chat bot speech off" that's means the speech is on.
+Then scroll down the page and click on one of the two "find out more" buttons, it will navigated you to one of the website's sub-pages.
+When the sub-page will load the chatbot, the speech will be still on.

+## A user is displayed a notification if they receive a message when the chatbot is minimised

+When you are waiting for a message from the chatbot and you have minimised the chatbot, a green box that says 'message received' will appear at the bottom right hand corner of the page once you have got the message.